calebmwelsh/AdaFruitBot/README.md

 ### Prerequisites <br />
 1. One or more Ada Fruit accounts.
 If you don't have one, create one at [adafruit.com/](https://www.adafruit.com/).<br />
 2. You will also need to enable two factor authentication if you plan to bot more popular items i.e. Raspberry Pi.
-You can enable two factor [here](https://accounts.adafruit.com/users/security)<br />\
+You can enable two factor [here](https://accounts.adafruit.com/users/security). <br />

 ### Overview <br />
-This file provides information about the config.py file, which contains information for interacting with various platforms and services.
-The file includes the following sections:
+This [file](https://github.com/calebmwelsh/AdaFruitBot/blob/main/lib/config_sample.py) provides information about the config.py file, which contains information for interacting with various platforms and services.
+The file includes the following sections: <br />

-1. selenium: Information for using the Selenium web driver to access a website.
+1. selenium: Information for using the Selenium web driver to access a website.<br />
-2. gmail: Information for accessing a Gmail account.
+2. gmail: Information for accessing a Gmail account.<br />
-3. accounts: Information for accessing two different Ada Fruit accounts, including login information and checkout information.
+3. accounts: Information for accessing two different Ada Fruit accounts, including login information and checkout information.<br />

-### Selenium
+### Selenium <br />

-The selenium section of the creds JSON file includes the following fields:
+The selenium section of the creds JSON file includes the following fields: <br />

-driver_path: The file path to the Chrome driver executable.
+driver_path: The file path to the Chrome driver executable. <br />
 url: The URL of the website that will be accessed using the Selenium web driver.
+This should be the product you want to automate a purchase for. <br />

-### Gmail
+### Gmail <br />

-The gmail section of the creds JSON file includes the following field:
+The gmail section of the creds JSON file includes the following field: <br />

-gmail_address: The email address of the Gmail account that will be accessed.
+gmail_address: The email address of the Gmail account that will be accessed. <br />

-### Accounts
+### Accounts <br />

 The accounts section of the creds JSON file includes information for two different Ada Fruit accounts.
-Each account has the following fields:
+Each account has the following fields: <br />

-login_info: Information for logging into the account.
+login_info: Information for logging into the account. <br />
-username: The username for the account.
+username: The username for the account. <br />
-password: The password for the account.
+password: The password for the account. <br />
-otp: The one-time password for the account.
+otp: The one-time password for the account. <br />
-checkout_info: Information for checking out as a customer.
+checkout_info: Information for checking out as a customer. <br />
-name: The name to use during checkout.
+name: The name to use during checkout. <br />
-address: The address to use during checkout.
+address: The address to use during checkout. <br />
-city: The city to use during checkout.
+city: The city to use during checkout. <br />
-postal_code: The postal code to use during checkout.
+postal_code: The postal code to use during checkout. <br />
-state: The state to use during checkout.
+state: The state to use during checkout.  <br />
-phone_number: The phone number to use during checkout.
+phone_number: The phone number to use during checkout. <br />

+#### Note:
-#### Note: Replace all fields enclosed in < > with actual values.
+1. Replace all fields enclosed in < > with actual values. <br />
+2. If you choose to simply edit the config_sample.py file be sure to remove the *_sample* from the file name.  <br />
+3. You should end up with a file named config.py in the [lib](https://github.com/calebmwelsh/AdaFruitBot/tree/main/lib) directory <br />